JWPedia/JWPedia.github.io/_posts/2020-08-02-conditionals.md

 7. Using a truth table, show that the **absorption laws** hold:

     $$P \vee ( P \wedge Q ) \Leftrightarrow P$$

     $$P \wedge ( P \vee Q ) \Leftrightarrow P$$

+8. Suppose that the conditional connective $F \rightarrow P$ is always false.
+Knowing that $P \leftrigharrow Q$ is equivalent to $P \righarrow Q \wedge Q \rightarrow P$, fill out the truth table to show that $Q \leftrightarrow p$ is a contradiction.
+Why would this be a problem?
+How does $F \rightarrow P$ being always true solve this issue?